MLGlobalHealth/longi_viral_loads/README.md

 1. Clone the github repository in a directory of your choice.
 2. Install the dependencies by running `sh dependencies_cmdstan.sh`.
+3. Download the data necessary to run the analyses from TODO and specify the path to that directory in TODO .

 >  **Note** A common error with new installations of `cmdstanr` is the inability to compile stan files due to a `need to set TBB_CXX_TYPE` (see [here](https://bytemeta.vip/repo/stan-dev/cmdstanpy/issues/374?page=1) for a solution).